fdong081/cs496/README.md

 III.Picture Capture and Analysis
 To run the neural network algorithm, we need a data set in .mat format.
 We used the trainning examples from standford machine learning course.
 Thet .mat format must been saved in a natice Octave/MATLAB matrix format, not csv-file.
-Just open the folder with Octave or Matlab, then type
+Just open the folder(neuralnetwork) with Octave or Matlab, then type

 run predict_nn.m